Holzbrücke Bad Säckingen

 Holzbrücke Bad Säckingen (German name) or Säckingerbrücke (Swiss name) is a bridge over the Rhine.
-It connects the German city of Bad Säckingen with the village Stein in Switzerland.
+It connects the German city of Bad Säckingen with the village of Stein in Switzerland.
 The covered bridge spans 203.7 m over the Hochrhein and is the longest roofed wooden bridge in Europe.
 The bridge is listed as a national registered monument in Switzerland (Kulturgut von nationaler Bedeutung im Kanton Aargau).

 The bridge was built in 1272 and was destroyed several times (1570, 1633, 1678).
 The current bridge was completed in 1700.
 Originally a road bridge, the bridge is now only open for pedestrians since the Fridolinsbrücke (Swiss name: Rheinbrücke Stein) was opened in 1979 for road traffic.